See also Nondisclosure Clauses.

 - American Math Society letter and Purdue reply.

-- Marginal Revolution blog post by Tyler Cowen.
+- Marginal Revolution blog post by Tyler Cowen (April 2023).
 Note how reflexively pro-Administration the comments are.
 Tenure really is needed, or the public will call for professors to be fired for low student ratings.